EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 dissemination of the documents in keeping with their asserted confidentiality, not to justify each determination that a particular employee should have access to the information therein.
-Not only would that task be Herculean --- especially when the sender and the recipient are no longer with the Company --- but it is wholly unnecessary.
+Not only would that task be Herculean---especially when the sender and the recipient are no longer with the Company---but it is wholly unnecessary.
 After all, when a corporation provides a confidential document to certain specified employees or contractors with the admonition not to disseminate further its contents and the contents of the documents are